Syrian Salvation Government: Legislature

-The General Shura Council is the legislative body of the SSG.
-It is responsible for electing a prime minister and approving ministerial appointments, drafting laws and presenting them for implementation to the executive branch, and ratifying the executive's plans.
-The council is charged with forming specialized committees which oversee and scrutinize the work of the executive.
+The General Shura Council was the legislative body of the SSG.
+It was responsible for electing a prime minister and approving ministerial appointments, drafting laws and presenting them for implementation to the executive branch, and ratifying the executive's plans.
+The council was also in charge of forming specialized committees that oversaw and scrutinized the work of the executive.

-The council is composed of representatives of the various "segments" of society; each elects 15 members to the council.
-These segments include trade unions, tribes, internally displaced people and local residents.
-Candidates for Council elections are pre-selected and women are not permitted to vote.
+The council was composed of representatives of the various "segments" of society, each having 15 elected members.
+These segments included trade unions, tribes, internally displaced people and local residents.
+Candidates for Council elections were pre-selected and women were not permitted to vote.
 In April 2024, the council announced the selection of an eight-member Higher Election Committee (Note: Consists of Essam Al-Khalif (Chairman), Ali Sultan (Deputy), Mohamed Ragheb, Mohamed Mahmoud Al-Zein, Abdul Ghani Sahari, Abdul Nasser Al-Youssef, and Abdul Qader Ghazal.) to determine a new electoral process and delineate electoral districts for future elections.
-The committee is reportedly considering giving representation to women, local councils, minorities, and the military.
+The committee was reportedly considering giving representation to women, local councils, minorities, and the military.

+Women held few positions in the SSG's government and were confined to the Women's Office.
+As of July 2024, female leadership was absent from 10 of the SSG's 11 ministries, and no woman had ever been granted a ministerial portfolio.

 Executive

-The prime minister is elected by the Shura Council.
-Candidates for prime minister are nominated by council members; a minimum of 10 members must support a nomination for it to advance to the voting stage.
-In the event only one candidate continues to the voting stage, they must obtain two-thirds of Council's vote to be elected; otherwise, the candidate with the most votes wins.
-Once elected, the prime minister must present his cabinet to the council for approval within 30 days.
-Prime ministers are elected for one year terms: the first term is a "trial year", after which the Council may elect them for second and third terms.
+The prime minister was elected by the Shura Council.
+Candidates for prime minister were nominated by council members.
+A minimum of 10 members had to support a nomination for it to advance to the voting stage.
+In the event only one candidate advanced to the voting stage, they had to obtain two-thirds of Council's vote to be elected; otherwise, the candidate with the most votes won.
+Once elected, the prime minister was required to present his cabinet to the council for approval within 30 days.
+Prime ministers were elected for one year terms: the first term was a "trial year", after which the Council could elect them for second and third terms.

-Prospective prime ministerial candidates must be Syrian, hold a university degree, be married to a Syrian, not be convicted of a crime, have a "good reputation" and possess a "revolutionary history".
-Women hold few positions in the SSG's government, being confined to the Women's Office.
-As of July 2024, female leadership was absent from 10 of the SSG's 11 ministries, and no woman had ever been granted a ministerial portfolio.
+Prospective prime ministerial candidates had to be Syrian, hold a university degree, be married to a Syrian, not have been convicted of a crime, have a "good reputation" and possess a "revolutionary history".

+Election of the Prime Minister

+On 11 December 2018, the SSG's Constitution Drafting Assembly convened at Bab al-Hawa to elect Hilal as its new prime minister after the resignation of his predecessor, Mohammed al-Sheikh.
+On 18 November 2019, Ali Keda was elected as prime minister by the General Shura Council, winning 65% of the vote.
+On 1 December 2020, Keda was re-elected by the General Shura Council, winning 81% of the vote.
+The vote was criticized by opposition activists who compared his appointment with that of Syrian prime minister Hussein Arnous.